abdelhakim96/Wind-Turbine-Inspection/README.md

-Running the whole inspection frame work:
+**Running the whole inspection frame work:**
+The optimal sequence of points and surface normals are created in txt file format, which the NMPC uses to generate optimal control actions.